 Whether it’s sleeping rough on the streets, living in a secure hospital environment or being over-medicated – when people with learning disabilities and behaviours that challenge arrive at our services there’s often some circumstance in their life that has prevented them from being a part of their community or reaching their full potential.
-Here, Anthony shares his difficult yet inspiring journey to a more independent and fulfilling life and the turning point that changed his life.
+Anthony shares his difficult yet inspiring journey to a more independent and fulfilling life.

 My Life at Upper Park Road – Daniel’s Story

 Aged 23, Daniel had previously lived in a residential service where he lacked motivation to do anything and would often sleep all day and refuse to attend his day services.
 He was also very controlling within the environment and his parents regularly had to collect him from day services as he would refuse to use the transport provided.